Whopper92/build-metrics-server/README.md

 ##### HTML and CSS
   Much of the structuring used within the HTML of the dashboard is based around the [Twitter Bootstrap fluid layout](http://getbootstrap.com/css/#grid) grid system.
-  The main view, for example, consists of two insances of `row-fluid` with spans of various sizes to represent columns.
-The navigation bar and footer seen on every route is also styled exclusively with bootstrap.
+  The main view, for example, consists of two instances of `row-fluid` with spans of various sizes to represent columns.
+The navigation bar and footer seen on every route are also styled exclusively with bootstrap.

   The fluid layout allows the application to scale depending on screen resolution without compromising the visibility of the data.